OICR/softeng-blog/_posts/chang_wang/2017-01-03-Legacy-Build-Tool-Migration.md

   - Create a new file
   - Add it to `index.html` and via a `script` tag, with a filepath relative to the index.html
-  - Add the karma config, with a filepath relative to the karma config=
+  - Add the karma config, with a filepath relative to the karma config

 Doesn't seem like a big deal, but sticking it in an existing file is relatively much more frictionless, and that's probably how we ended up with so many files with ~1000 lines of code.